 January is one of the most active months in Queenstown, with long daylight hours, warm alpine temperatures, and clear conditions supporting a wide range of outdoor and cultural experiences.
+In Jan 2026 average people recorded were (385000) which included 39% (150306) from Australia.
 Average daytime temperatures typically range from 7°C to 20°C in 2026, This year 2027 its been estimated around 6°C to 22°C making it a suitable time for hiking, lake activities, scenic travel, and regional events around Lake Wakatipu and surrounding areas.

 29 December 2026 to 1 January 2027